Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 On the other hand, the integration-center mental process B performs the identical functions, but in addition, it has conscious awareness and conscious experiences of these functions, with the awareness of what the phenomenal characteristics of these functions are like occurring – i.e., it has consciousness – in its operations.
 As these two mental processes involve different information, they require different signaling patterns and different signaling states in their neural processes.
 Consequently, the physical characteristics of the two neural processes and their physical effects on other neural processes must be different, at least because of their differences in different signaling patterns and different signaling states.

 So, the integration center without consciousness will have different effects from the one with consciousness.
 At present, there is not enough evidence to state conclusively what these different effects are.
-But as evolving the integration center by adding a new feature (in this case, consciousness) must cost a being some resources (material to build the circuit, energy to maintain the process, time to handle additional signals, etc.), if the new feature (in this case, consciousness) does not yield any benefits to the being, it will be a disadvantage for that being.
+But as evolving the integration center by adding a new feature (in this case, consciousness) must cost a being some resources (material to build the circuit, energy to maintain the process, time to handle additional signals, etc.), if the overall effects of this new feature (in this case, consciousness) are not beneficial to the being, the new feature will result in a disadvantage for that being.
 This will be true for its species as a whole.
 Its species will likely be losing from this disadvantage and will become extinct in competition with the species that are similar but do not have consciousness.
 But this kind of extinction has not happened to human beings, who definitely possess consciousness, and to many high-level animal species that probably have consciousness [81-88].
 On the contrary, these species seem to be thriving and dominating in the evolutionary process.
-Therefore, it can be deduced that consciousness must yield some beneficial effects to the beings that possess it.
+Therefore, it can be deduced that consciousness must have overall effects that are beneficial to the beings that possess it.
 Similar to the effects of qualia on perception, it is probable that consciousness augments the functions of the integration-center mental process to become more effective .

 6.4.1.
 But why does it have to be consciousness to gain these augmenting effects?